prdn/zmq-omdp/README.md

 zmq-omdp
 ========

-ZeroMQ Obsessive Majordomo Protocol: reliable service-oriented request-reply for NodeJS inspired by [ZeroMQ Majordomo Protocol (MDP) v0.2](http://rfc.zeromq.org/spec:7).
+ZeroMQ Obsessive Majordomo Protocol: reliable and extensible service-oriented request-reply for NodeJS inspired by [ZeroMQ Majordomo Protocol (MDP) v0.2](http://rfc.zeromq.org/spec:7).

 #### Structure
 * Worker : receives requests, does something and replies.
 A worker offers a service, should be a functionality as atomic as possible